wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

-Wes doesn't see the point of doing something like that, but it is technically allowed.
+Wes doesn't see the point of doing that, but it is technically allowed.

-There is also a new shorthand method.
+There is also a new shorthand method. 👇

 ```js
 const wes = {